mafazsyed/MERS/README.md

 - **Speech Recognition and Speech-to-Text** via the Bing Speech Recognition module, with auto wake-up functionality.
 - **Visual Input Analysis** from the robot’s camera using the Microsoft Cognitive Vision module.
 - **OpenAI GPT-4 Module** to generate tailored responses based on speech, vision, and sentiment.

-- **RGB Animator and Other Modules** for enhanced, tailored feedback based on text sentiment analysis.
+Other modules, such as RGB Animator, were used for enhanced and further tailored feedback based on text sentiment analysis results.

 ![Process Flowchart](/path/to/flowchart)